alechenninger/blog/posts/fakes.md

 "Unit" tests–sometimes called "component" tests–in the ontology of testing, isolate a unit of code to ensure it functions correctly.
 We often contrast these with "integration" tests (confusingly, sometimes also called component tests), which test units together, without isolation.
 We heard writing lots of unit tests is good, because of something about a [pyramid and an ice cream cone][move-fast-don't-break-things], so we have to make sure most of our tests only use isolated units, so that most of our tests are unit tests.

-"Unit" is intentionally though unfortunately ambiguous, which means naturally, over time, it devolved.
-Most developers take this to mean "class" or "method", and so we became hyperfocused on isolating a class or method under test from all others.

 // Listen to some of these overreactions at the suggestion that we [may be trying too hard to isolate](https://testing.googleblog.com/2013/05/testing-on-toilet-dont-overuse-mocks.html):
 //
-// * <q>Also it's called unit testing for a reason, testing dependencies is a nono.</q>
+// <q>Also it's called unit testing for a reason, testing dependencies is a nono. [...] having [a] test spill outside the unit is not good either.
+It has just as much potential as mocks to introduce unwanted side-effects.</q>
-// * <q>The whole point of unit testing is that you are attempting to test a unit of functionality.</q>
 //
+// <q>The whole point of unit testing is that you are attempting to test a unit of functionality.
+A unit is usually understood as a class.
+However, sometimes the purpose of that class is to interact with files, databases, networks, other classes, etc., and dragging those into your test muddies the water of what a unit is.</q>
+//
+// <q>If you're unit testing, the code should either be refactored not to reach through so many layers, or the component interactions should be tested piecemeal as _true units_.</q> (my emphasis)
+//
-// Both of these commenters are falling into the same meaningless, circular trap: _"You can't test
-// dependencies in a unit test because unit tests don't test dependencies."_
+// These commenters are falling into the same unfortunate circular trap: _"You can't test dependencies in a unit test because unit tests don't test dependencies."_ These aren't any actual reasons to isolate here–isolation is an unjustified, foregone conclusion.

 So let's back up.
 We've been talking a lot about replacing dependencies with mocks or stubs or fakes.
 Why are we replacing dependencies in the first place?
-What about just using the "reals"?

 * We'd like the cause of failures to be clear.
 Fewer dependencies means fewer places to look for a bug.
 Fewer places to look means faster diagnoses.
 If we can fix bugs faster, then _users see features